qnikst/haskell-distributed.github.com/source/tutorial/getting-started.rst

       -- Without the following delay, the process sometimes exits before the messages are exchanged. liftIO $ threadDelay 2000000

-Note that we've used ``receiveWait`` this time around to get a message.
-``receiveWait`` and similarly named functions can be used with the [``Match`` data type][5] to provide a range of advanced message processing capabilities.
+Note that we've used :distributed-process:`Control.Distributed.Process.receiveWait` this time around to get a message. ``receiveWait`` and similarly named functions can be used with the :distributed-process:`Control.Distributed.Process.Match` data type to provide a range of advanced message processing capabilities.
 The ``match`` primitive allows you to construct a "potential message handler" and have it evaluated against received (or incoming) messages.
 Think of a list of ``Match``\es as the distributed equivalent of a pattern match.
-As with ``expect``, if the mailbox does not contain a message that can be matched, the evaluating process will be blocked until a message arrives which _can_ be matched.
+As with ``expect``, if the mailbox does not contain a message that can be matched, the evaluating process will be blocked until a message arrives which *can* be matched.

 In the *echo server* above, our first match prints out whatever string it